For speed, fast muscles will nearly always be more important than strong muscles – yet making your muscles faster is almost always misunderstood.

 Designed for Mixed Martial Arts.
 28 exercises Isolate, quicken and strengthen muscles in your lower body, upper body and core.
 Perfect for any Martial Arts program or anyone desiring a complete full body workout.

-Tags: isometric exercises, resistance bands, how to sprint faster, Article
+Tags: classics, isometric exercises, resistance bands, how to sprint faster, Article